Do you want to fit in… or stand out?

 Branding Strategies and Tips

 - Icons are used for many various things on the web; social media icon, web browser fav icon, etc. Pick an icon for your logo which can translate into a square shape.
-If you logo is text based, use the most distinctive letter (usually the first letter of your brand) as your icon.
-Be sure it’s recognizable as well as stands on it’s own.
+If your logo is text-based, use the most distinctive letter (usually the first letter of your brand) as your icon.
+Be sure it’s recognizable as well as stands on its own.

 - Be sure not to crowd your logo.
 Allow some breathing space around it, and when you give it to that awesome charity for the local walk, be sure to give them the logo with some padding around it so it stand out on t-shirts and mugs.

 - Choose your colors carefully.
 Primary colors are the commonly expected starting point.
 Research which colors your audience responds to and will most associate with your product.
 Blue is popular in most countries, yet can look melancholy for others.
 Red is a strong color and is used by many corporations, yet some associate it with anger or blood.
 Yellow is bright but does not print well over white.